Peter-Walsh/About/README.md

 # About

-### Hello World!
+### Hello World
+Hello world!
 My name's Peter, and I'm a junior studying computer science at Stony Brook University!

 ### What is this place

-The reason I got into software development and computer science to begin with is because I like to build stuff.
-I love finding new ways to build things and exploring different technologies.
-Over the course of my education at Stony Brook I have constructed many of my own toy projects to reinforce what I've been studying in my coursework and explore new technologies.
-This Github profile is where I like to show off my side projects.
+This is basically where I keep all of the source code for all my projects that I've been working on for my classes and misc side projects.

 # Table of Contents
 Welcome to the table of contents for all of my projects!
 Below you will find a breif description of each of my projects, as well as a link to each projects code repository.